Electricity Maps Blog

 As mentioned in the introduction, standards and regulations require using average emissions factors to calculate the carbon footprint of electricity consumption and report on (corporate) carbon emissions.

 Shifting flexible electricity loads (such as computing jobs) in time is one important tool to reduce individuals' and companies’ carbon footprint.
-We quantify below the change in the carbon footprint from a simple time load-shifting strategy realized over 2023 in 6 grids in the US and Europe: California, Texas, Mid-Atlantic, Germany, Great Britain, and Spain.
+We quantify below the change in the carbon footprint from a simple time load-shifting strategy realized over 2024 in 12 grids worldwide: Australia New South Wales.
+Brazil, Germany, Denmark, Spain, France, Great Britain, Netherlands, Poland, California, Texas, and Mid-Atlantic US.
+The load-shifting strategy is either run based on WattTime's marginal carbon intensity or Electricity Maps flow-traced carbon intensity.

-As illustrated in Figure 1, optimizing based on hourly average emissions factors will reduce the carbon footprint in all grids.
-This reduction fluctuates from 7% in Mid-Atlantic US to more than 35% in California.
-The three European grids considered here yield more than 25% of carbon footprint reduction.
+As illustrated in Figure 1, optimizing based on hourly flow-traced carbon intensity will reduce the carbon footprint in all grids.
+This reduction fluctuates from 7% in Mid-Atlantic US to 50% in California.
+The load-shifting based on the flow-traced carbon intensity yields more than 20% of carbon footprint reduction in most of the grids considered.

-Even though the PJM grid operator publishes these marginal emissions factors, they warn about their use: “Because of the various constraints involved, PJM cannot make any guarantees as to the accuracy of the information”.
-Directly measuring marginal emissions factors is in practice impossible and will be discussed in a future blog post.
+PJM grid operator also publishes the marginal carbon intensity on their openly accessible data portal but warn about their use: “Because of the various constraints involved, PJM cannot make any guarantees as to the accuracy of the information”.
+Directly measuring marginal emissions factors is in practice impossible.
+As a consequence, these factors can't be validated and large differences and discrepancies exist between the signals provided by WattTime and other data sources including PJM grid operator.
+This is discussed in greater details in another blog of this series that focuses on the challenges of validating marginal signals.

 Figure 2 shows that marginal and average emissions factors in PJM exhibit very different fluctuations in the first days of January 2024.

-Shifting a flexible electricity load over these four days with marginal emissions factors would have likely redirected consumption to times highlighted in green.
-However, most of these times coincide with times of high average emissions factors which are precisely the emissions factors used to calculate the carbon footprint.
+The marginal carbon intensity provided by WattTime reached its lowest levels at the time when renewable energy on the grid was also at its lowest levels.
+Shifting a flexible electricity load over these four days following the marginal carbon intensity from WattTime would have likely redirected consumption to times highlighted in green.
+However, most of these times coincide with times of high flow-traced carbon intensity which are precisely the emissions factors used to calculate the carbon footprint.
 This leads to an increase in consumers’ carbon footprint increase after optimization.

 This example illustrates how the lack of correlation between the two signals means that shifting loads with marginal emissions will not reduce (and may even increase) the carbon footprint.
 Researchers from the University of Massachusetts and MIT found that “among 65 regions, 36 regions (55.4%) exhibit a negative correlation between their average and marginal carbon intensity signal and only 1.5% have a strong positive correlation.”